ehmicky/unix-permissions/docs/types.md

 You can use any of the following permission types as input.
 You can also [`convert()`](API.md#convertoctalnumberstatsymbolicobjectpermission) between them.

-You can try each example:
+You can try all the examples below:

 - either directly [in your browser](https://repl.it/@ehmicky/unix-permissions).
 - or by executing the [`examples` files](../examples/README.md) in a terminal.